sirikon/ebro/docs/install.md

 `ebrow` is a Bash script that contains a reference to an exact Ebro version and is able to download it, verify its integrity, and place it inside the `.ebro` directory, created next to itself.
 [Read the base script](https://github.com/sirikon/ebro/blob/master/scripts/ebrow).

-This is the recommended way of installing Ebro, as the `ebrow` file can be committed to a code repository, helping to maintain a consistent environment for all the collaborators in a project.
+This is the recommended way of installing and using Ebro, as the `ebrow` file can be committed to a code repository, helping to maintain a consistent environment for all the collaborators in a project.

 Each release includes it's own `ebrow` file with the correct version and checksums included.
 This way, for updating Ebro, all you need to do is replace your current `ebrow` with the one from a new release.